-PhD students from across all disciplines can apply for our Careers, Employability and Workbased learning modules (5 and 10 ECTS options available).
+PhD students in all years and from across all disciplines can apply for our Careers, Employability and Work-based learning modules (5 and 10 ECTS options available).
 See p.
 20-21 for further information.

-Whether you are working towards a Masters or embarking on a PhD it is never too early to consider your future so find out more about your Careers Service at www.tcd.ie/careers.
+Whether you are working towards a research Masters or embarking on a PhD it is never too early to consider your future so find out more about your Careers Service at www.tcd.ie/careers.